alex-c/vue-boilerplate/README.md

 - `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.

 - `npm run build`: build with HTML/CSS/JS minification.

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
-Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).